On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra: Introduction

-{In \cref{sec:leftiso}, we will extend Culver's analysis \cite{dominic_odd} of the Adams spectral sequence converging to $BP\2_{*}BP\2$.
+{In \cref{sec:leftiso}, we will use this splitting to extend Culver's analysis \cite{dominic_odd} of the Adams spectral sequence converging to $BP\2_{*}BP\2$.
 In \cref{sec:35}, we will use this analysis to show that the $E_{2}$-page of the hypercohomology spectral sequence (\ref{intro:kmhss}) and the $E_{2}$-page of the universal coefficient spectral sequence (\ref{intro:ucss}) are isomorphic, as stated in the following lemma. }

 \begin{thm:intro:leftiso} There exists an isomorphism

 \end{thm:intro:leftiso}